-Three deaths following epilepsy drug switch
+Three deaths following epilepsy drug brand switch

 Last month, RNZ reported a woman feared her daughter's sudden death was linked to her switch to Logem.

-Pharmac instigated the switch, which will save it $30 million over five years, by pulling funding for the two main brands, Lamictal and Arrow, used by 90 percent of New Zealanders with epilepsy.
+Pharmac instigated the brand switch, which will save it $30 million over five years, by pulling funding for the two main brands, Lamictal and Arrow, used by 90 percent of New Zealanders with epilepsy.

 Pharmac judged there was a "high" likelihood of "reports of break through seizures, mood destabilisation or adverse effects in one or more patients being attributed to the brand change".